-This DRI appears to manifest many of the above policies for this area of the region - in particular, converting a vacant, underutilized, single-use site to a mixed-use development with a significant housing component, connected to the existing road network, adjacent to MARTA bus transit, and near MARTA rail transit (one-half mile to the Doraville station).
+This DRI appears to manifest many of the above policies for this area of the region - in particular, converting an underutilized site to a mixed-use development with a significant housing component, connected to the existing road network, and close to rail transit (approximately one-half mile to the Doraville MARTA station).
 These characteristics offer the potential for site residents to work and shop on site, and for workers and visitors to park once or arrive via alternative transportation modes and conduct multiple trips on foot.
 This framework can eliminate dependency on cars for internal circulation and encourage workers and visitors to use alternative transportation modes to access the development.